What is the Professional Learning Passport?

 The new, enhanced PLP is an online portfolio available exclusively to Education Workforce Council registrants.
-The Passport is a free tool, funded by Welsh Government, developed to support your personal and professional learning, with the aim of improving your practice and the outcomes for learners.
+The Passport is a free tool, funded by Welsh Government, developed to support your personal and professional learning with the aim of improving your practice and outcomes for learners.

 The PLP is not mandatory (except for newly qualified school teachers maintaining their induction profile) and so you can use it in a way that works best for you.
 It is flexible, so you can decide how you want to use it and what you record, upload or share, and ultimately your Passport will be what you choose to make it.

 It’s not mandatory - why use it and what for?

 As the PLP is not mandatory you might be asking yourself: why use it?